 The flag will identify students who have been awarded the Federal Pell Grant at multiple postsecondary institutions and remained enrolled only long enough to receive a Title IV credit balance/refund, leave without completing the enrollment period, enroll at another institution, and repeat the pattern.
-The period of review includes academic enrollment periods during 2014-2015, 2015-2016 and 2016-2017.
+The period of review includes academic enrollment periods during 2020-2021, 2021-2022, and 2022-2023.
 These students are not eligible for federal student aid until the institution has conducted a review to analyze completed enrollment, earned academic credit, and federal student aid paid.
-The flags and codes that will be used on the 2018-19 FAFSA to identify students for review are as follows:

-UEH Flag Value "C" Code Comment Code Flag Description School Action to Resolve Flag N No None Enrollment pattern not unusual No school action required.
+UEH Flag Value "C" Code Comment Code Flag Description School Action to Resolve Flag Ν No None Enrollment pattern not unusual No school action required.
 2 Yes 359 Possible enrollment pattern problem.
 May have received PELL funds at three institutions over two award years.
 The school must review enrollment/academic and financial aid records for the past three award years.
 3 Yes 360 Questionable enrollment pattern.
 May have received PELL grant at three or more institutions in one award year.
 The school must review enrollment/academic and financial aid records for the past three award years.